-The Survivor's and Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
-The program offers up to 45 months of education benefits.
+The Survivors' and Dependents' Educational Assistance (DEA) program provides education and training opportunities to eligible dependents of certain veterans.
+The program offers up to 36 months of education benefits.

-If you first enroll in classes on or after August 1, 2018 you are entitled to a maximum of 36 months of benefits.
+If you first enrolled in classes before Aug.
+1, 2018, you are entitled to a maximum of 45 months of benefits.

-These benefits may be used for degree and certificate programs, apprenticeship, and on-the-job training.
+These benefits may be used for degree and certificate programs, apprenticeships, and on-the-job training.
 If you are a spouse, you may take a correspondence course.

-- A veteran who died from any cause while they had a VA recognized service-connected disability.
+- A veteran who died from any cause while having a VA-recognized service-connected disability

-- A service member missing in action or captured in line of duty.
+- A service member missing in action or captured in the line of duty

-- A service member whom VA determines has a service-connected permanent and total disability and at the time of determination is a member of the Armed Forces who is hospitalized or receiving outpatient medical care, services, or treatment; and is likely to be discharged or released from service for this service-connected disability.
+- A service member who VA determines has a service-connected permanent and total disability and at the time of determination is a military member who is hospitalized or receiving outpatient medical care, services or treatment; and is likely to be discharged or released from service for this service-connected disability

 DEA Rules for Children

-Children must be between the ages of 18-26 to get this benefit.
+Children must be age 18-26 to get this benefit.
 In certain cases, it is possible to begin before age 18 and to continue after age 26.
 Getting married doesn't end your eligibility.

 You can't get this benefit while on active duty.
 VA can extend your period of eligibility by the number of months and days equal to the time spent on active duty.
 This extension cannot go past your 31st birthday.